catalinii/minisatip/README.txt

 It is tested on x86_64, x86, ARM and MIPS platforms and it requires DVBAPI 5.
 Supported protocols are rtsp (both tcp and udp), HTTP (port 8080) and SSDP (as specified in the SAT>IP documentation).

 Please use https://toda.ro/projects/minisatip/issues/new for features requests.
+In order to speed up the investigation of an issue, please provide the full log and a link to the application that is not working.

 Usage: